Epic of Jangar: Jangar in the wild

-Jangar Kills His First Enemies
+Jangar kills his first enemies

 Three-year-old Jangar fought his way to Goljing's palace, destroying three strongholds on the way, and thrust his spear into the Manggus' chest, killing him.
 Then Jangar climbed up on the roof of the palace and called back all the people who had fled after the invasion.
 He became Khan and Bomba flourished again.

 Meanwhile, another ruler named Shar Durdeng began raiding the outskirts of Bomba for livestock, women and children.
 Jangar was upset, and the three-year-old Khan took up his spear and rode alone to face his new enemy.
 To reach Shar Durdeng's palace, Jangar had to fight for seven months and 19 days.
 He overthrew four strongholds, and finally reached the crystal palace by the sea where his enemy dwelt.
 He snuck inside and found everyone drunk.
 Taking hold of the intoxicated Shar Durdeng, Jangar threw him off his throne, and proceeded to break ribs and spinal bones until Shar Durdeng agreed to leave Bomba in peace and pay taxes and tribute.

 The first chapter of the Epic of Jangar ends by noting that by the age of five, Jangar had defeated five Mangguses and quintupled the size of the Bomba's territory.